dladd/pyFormex/sphinx/tutorial.rst

     [7 6]
     [6 4]]

-The reverse operation of transforming a Mesh model back into a Formex is also quite simple: ``Formex(nodes[elems])`` will indeed be identical to the original F (within the tolerance used in merging of the nodes). ::
+The inverse operation of transforming a Mesh model back into a Formex is also quite simple: ``Formex(nodes[elems])`` will indeed be identical to the original F (within the tolerance used in merging of the nodes). ::